 “Okay, the players are on first.
 This is good.
 Who’s on second?”

 “Second comes the divorcees.
-There’s a lot of ‘em. .”
+There’s a lot of ‘em.
+They’re no fun when they open up about their ex.
+They use the foul word for the female dog.
+I’m putting it nicely..”

 Jack laughed a little, but this wasn’t funny either.
 “Sorry,” he managed, covering his mouth.

 “Don’t be—comedy a’plenty here.
 ‘Female dog’ isn’t my word.
 Once the divorcee gets comfortable, it sneaks its way into every sentence.
-And how many dog ladies he’s had”
+And I’ve never had the courage to ask how many dog ladies he’s had”

-“So, How many ’dog ladies?’ is lousy small talk?”

-“It’s funny now, but not when you’re dying to ask.”

-“Okay then, the players on first, divorcees on second.
+“Good for you.
+I fail to see the comedy.
+So there’s players on first, divorcees on second.
 Who’s on third?”

 “You’re gonna love number three—that’s the widowers.
 This is the funniest, but you can’t laugh; that’s rude.”